frogdancez/youtube-downloader/README.md

 # youtube-downloader
-## It's a tool that helps you download video/audio on youtube faster and it's free
+- It's a tool that helps you download video/audio on youtube faster and it's free
+- no advertisements